 4. Hong Kong Metropolitan University (HKMU)

-HKMU (formerly The Open University of Hong Kong) is a large, self-financing university known for flexible, career-focused degrees and strong support for working learners.
-It offers full-time and part-time pathways in business, nursing and health studies, language and translation, creative arts, technology, and education.
-With sizeable student numbers and multiple learning centres, HKMU combines classroom teaching with online resources and work-integrated elements, and is a popular destination for both local and overseas students seeking value and choice.
+HKMU, formerly The Open University of Hong Kong, is a large, self-financing university known for flexible, career-focused degrees and strong support for working learners.
+It became Hong Kong’s first university of applied sciences in 2024.
+HKMU offers full-time and part-time pathways in business, nursing and health studies, language and translation, creative arts, technology, and education.
+With sizeable student numbers and multiple learning centers, HKMU combines classroom teaching with online resources and work-integrated elements, making it a popular destination for students seeking value and choice.

 5. The Hang Seng University of Hong Kong (HSUHK)

 HSUHK is a private, self-financing university that evolved from the Hang Seng School of Commerce and attained university status in 2018.
-It offers business, communication, translation, social science, and computing programmes that emphasise small classes, mentoring, and a “Liberal + Professional” model.
+It offers business, communication, translation, social science, and computing programs that emphasize small classes, mentoring, and a “Liberal + Professional” education model.
 The university’s green Siu Lek Yuen campus in Sha Tin provides modern learning spaces, residences, and a strong culture of student societies, case competitions, and internship placements with banks, logistics firms, and media groups.

 6. City University of Hong Kong

-The City University of Hong Kong (CityU) started as a polytechnic institution and became a university in 1994.
-It is the 52nd best in the world according to the QS World University Ranking, and the 110th best according to the Times Higher Education World University Ranking.
+City University of Hong Kong (CityUHK) started as a polytechnic institution and became a university in 1994.
+It is ranked =63 in the QS World University Rankings 2026 and 73rd in the Times Higher Education World University Rankings 2026.

-Tuition fees for bachelor’s programs are HK$170,000 per year.
-Veterinary Medicine is higher at HK$350,000.
-Master’s fees vary by program.
-CityU also has scholarship options for undergraduates and graduates to make the education even more affordable.
+Tuition fees for non-local bachelor’s students admitted in 2026/27 are HK$190,000 per year.
+The Bachelor of Veterinary Medicine program is higher at HK$392,000 per year.
+CityUHK also has scholarship options for undergraduates and graduates to make education more affordable.

 7. Chinese University of Hong Kong

-Founded in 1963, the Chinese University of Hong Kong (CUHK) was established by merging three smaller colleges.
-It is the third-best university in Hong Kong, according to the QS University World Ranking and the Times Higher Education World University Ranking, in which CUHK has 46th and 53rd places, respectively.
+Founded in 1963, the Chinese University of Hong Kong (CUHK) is one of Hong Kong’s highest-ranked universities.
+It is ranked =32 in the QS World University Rankings 2026 and =41 in the Times Higher Education World University Rankings 2026.

-This cheap university in Hong Kong has eight faculties of business administration, medicine, law, arts, engineering, education, social science, and science.
-These offer more than 70 undergraduate programs, most of them in English.
-CUHK also offers student residences with over 8,000 places.
-It also has seven libraries, several research centers, an art museum, an art gallery, and a museum of climate change.
+This university in Hong Kong has faculties of arts, business administration, education, engineering, law, medicine, science, and social science.
+These faculties offer a wide range of undergraduate programs, many of them taught in English.
+CUHK also has student residences, libraries, research centers, an art museum, an art gallery, and a museum of climate change.

 FAQs: Studying in Hong Kong